About us

 Upcoming events

 Participants should read the entire reading before attending this in person meeting.
-I will be reading from this version here and a free copy can be found here.
-We will read the entire book for this week (p.
-3-123).
+I will be reading from this version here and a free copy can be found here. ***We will be meeting in the Oyster classroom for this discussion***

 For questions please send me a message or post to meetup.